tchibatron/dbeaver/Application-Window-Overview.md

 The toolbar contains buttons for basic and most frequently used commands:
 <img src="https://www.dropbox.com/s/q1l8fait39ylfp2/Toolbar.png?raw=1">

 Some of the buttons are enabled (colored), others are disabled (greyed).
-The sets of enabled and disabled buttons change depending on which editor is currently active in the workbench.
-Only enabled buttons are applicable to the active editor.
+The sets of enabled and disabled buttons change depending on which editor is currently active in the workspace.
+Only enabled buttons are applicable to the active view or editor.

 You can customize the toolbar, for this, go to **Window -> Customize Perspective -> Tool Bar Visibility** tab.